bendqh1/drupal/drupal/handbook.md

 Then update database and flush all caches.

-## Add a automatically updated `current year` to the bottomost part of a Drupal website
+## How to add a automatically updated `current year` to the bottomost part of a Drupal website

 One way is creating a block with this content.